tristan-sch/hello-accessibility/README.md

 - I used the plugin [A11y - Focus Orderer ](https://www.figma.com/community/plugin/731310036968334777/A11y---Focus-Orderer) for the Screen 1 with two sequences, one for the navigation and one for the hero section

 - I used the plugin [Stark](https://www.figma.com/community/plugin/732603254453395948/Stark) to test my buttons.
 As you can see, I did not pass and I created "right" layouts for the buttons so they have the "right" contrast ratios.
 The thing is, by doing so the colors change and I am not happy with it.
-I would very much like to discuss this further and to find a solution! :)
+I would very much like to discuss this further and find a solution! :)

 ## Resources